 [Below is my transcript of my video on how to get rid of bad breath fast, along with supplemental information on the topic.]

-Bad breath is something that absolutely nobody wants and can sometimes be a sensitive topic.
-But if you want to take care of bad breath, first we need to get to what the actual cause of bad breath is.
+Bad breath — also known as halitosis — is something that absolutely nobody wants and can sometimes be a sensitive topic.
+But if you want to know how to get rid of bad breath, first we need to get to understand the actual cause of bad breath.
 Typically, it’s caused from the bad bacteria buildup within your body.
 Now, sometimes certain foods like garlic can give you temporary bad breath, these are not usually the cause of chronic bad breath on a regular basis is caused from yeast and candida overgrowth in your body.